ignitz/spark-k8s-learning/README.md

 - [x] Automatic compact files in Delta Lake
 - [x] Automatic vacuum files in Delta Lake
 - [x] Create automatic history in `_history` folder to inspect metrics like numberoffiles for each version
-- [ ] Add Trino to connect to Data Lake
+- [x] Add Trino to connect to Data Lake
+- [x] Add hive metastore with postgresql
+- [ ] Add support to Spark use Hive or Jibaro libray use SQL in Trino.